Polygondwanaland: Release

 Polygondwanaland was officially announced on the band's Facebook page on 14 November 2017.
 The release date and cover art were publicized by the band, who stated, "This album is FREE.
 Free as in, free," encouraging fans to make their own copies and bootlegs of the album.
 The band said that they would not be selling the album in any shape or form, even going so far as to put the master tapes online (including a vinyl master) for free use.
 The album was uploaded to streaming services such as Spotify and Apple Music on 18 November.
 Masters and artwork files can be downloaded from the band's website for personal use or for pressing CDs and vinyl.

 On the day of the announcement, multiple labels announced they would be producing their own physical copies of the album.
 Among these were ATO Records, Blood Music, Needlejuice Records, Fuzz Cult Records and Greenway Records.
 Fans also started crowdfunding campaigns on sites like Facebook and Kickstarter to produce their own versions of the album.
 After being released by 88 labels worldwide in 188 different variants, they announced an 'official Flightless pressing' of Polygondwanaland.
 It has been called "the ultimate vinyl release" by Louder than Sound.

 Versions of the album downloaded from the band's website are sometimes accompanied by a lyrics text file translated into Esperanto and an ASCII banner of the band's name at the top.

 Music

 The album has been described as progressive rock and psychedelic rock.
-It contains extensive use of polyrhythms and polyrhythms, with no song written in 4/4 time.
+It contains extensive use of odd-meter polymeters, with no song written entirely in 4/4 time.